Vaginal seeding

-Vaginal seeding, also known as microbirthing, is a procedure whereby vaginal fluids (and hence vaginal microbes) are applied to a new-born child delivered by caesarean section.
-The idea of vaginal seeding was explored in 2015 after Maria Gloria Dominguez-Bello discovered that birth by caesarean section significantly altered the newborn child's microbiome compared to that of natural birth.
+The Human Microbiome Project (HMP), completed in 2012, laid the foundation for further investigation into the role the microbiome plays in overall health and disease.
+One area of interest is the role which delivery mode plays in the development of the infant/neonate microbiome and what potential implications this may have long term.
+It has been found that infants born via vaginal delivery have microbiomes closely mirroring that of the mother's vaginal microbiome, whereas those born via cesarean section tend to resemble that of the mother's skin.
+One notable study from 2010 illustrated an abundance of Lactobacillus and other typical vaginal genera in stool samples of infants born via vaginal delivery and an abundance of Staphylococcus and Corynebacterium, commonly found on the skin surfaces, in stool samples of infants born via cesarean section.
+From these discoveries came the concept of vaginal seeding, also known as microbirthing, which is a procedure whereby vaginal fluids (and hence vaginal microbes) are applied to a new-born child delivered by caesarean section.
+The idea of vaginal seeding was explored in 2015 after Maria Gloria Dominguez-Bello discovered that birth by caesarean section significantly altered the newborn child's microbiome compared to that of vaginal birth.
 The purpose of the technique is to recreate the natural transfer of bacteria that the baby gets during a vaginal birth.
 It involves placing swabs in the mother's vagina, and then wiping them onto the baby's face, mouth, eyes and skin.
 Due to the long-drawn nature of studying the impact of vaginal seeding, there are a limited number of studies available that support or refute its use.
-The evidence suggests that applying microbes from the mother's vaginal canal to the baby after cesarean section may aid in the partial restoration of the infant’s natural gut microbiome with an increased likelihood of pathogenic infection to the child via vertical transmission.
+The evidence suggests that applying microbes from the mother's vaginal canal to the baby after cesarean section may aid in the partial restoration of the infant's natural gut microbiome with an increased likelihood of pathogenic infection to the child via vertical transmission.

 History

 Theodor Rosebury began his study of the human microbiota in 1928.
 More than thirty years later, he published Microorganisms Indigenous to Man.
 In this book, he discussed the importance of microbial colonization after birth and its role in forming the infant microbiome.
 In 2015, Rosebery's perspective of microbial colonization after birth was further elucidated by a group of researchers in the United States.
-Studies performed by Maria Gloria Dominguez-Bello and her team indicated that the microbiome of a child born by cesarean section was significantly different from that of a child delivered by natural birth.
+Studies performed by Maria Gloria Dominguez-Bello and her team indicated that the microbiome of a child born by cesarean section was significantly different from that of a child delivered by vaginal birth.
+It has been found that infants born via cesarean section lack Bacteroides species until 6-18.
+A study published in 2020 found no significant difference in Bacteroides species colonization in women who had pre-labor and post-labor Caesarian sections, indicating that vaginal exposure may not be the sole driving force of the difference.